INNOVINATI/microwler/README.md

 to visit each qualified link it can find and download the corresponding page until it reaches the depth limit or the whole site has been visited.

 Optionally, you can also:
+- use pre-built common selectors
-- define selectors using `lxml` (XPath & CSS)
+- define custom selectors using XPath & CSS
 - define custom export plugins
-- cluster results by URL (coming soon)
-- crawl dynamic pages using `Selenium` (coming soon)
+- crawl dynamic pages (coming soon)

 ## Inspiration
-We wanted to design a very minimalistic framework for analysing specific websites.
-Since this use case doesn't require much scalability, we tried to instead focus on making things as simple as possible for developers.
+The idea was to design a very minimalistic framework for analysing specific websites.
+We tried to instead focus on making things as simple as possible for developers.
-With Microwler, you can build crawlers and extract relevant data in a breeze.
+With Microwler, you can build crawlers and extract relevant data in a breeze - and in a single file.

 Built with:
 - Python 3.9